VoolFI71/go-arena/README.md

 Manual memory management requires discipline.
 In short:
 - Scope Limit: do not return pointers to arena objects outside their lifetime (after pool.Put or Reset).
 - Concurrency: Arena is not thread-safe.
 Use ArenaPool for parallel use.
+- **GC Blindness (Dangling Pointers)**: Arena memory hides its contents from the Go Garbage Collector. **Never** store pointers to heap-allocated objects inside arena-allocated structures.
+The GC will not see the reference and may prematurely free the heap object, causing crashes.
+- **Dirty Memory (Security)**: `Reset()` is O(1) and does NOT zero out memory.
+Calling `MakeSlice[byte]` returns bytes containing residual data from previous requests.
+Be sure to overwrite the slice completely before returning it to the user to prevent data leaks (e.g. passwords, PII from previous clients).
-- Data Independence: if you need long-lived data, make a copy (serialize).
+- Data Independence: if you need long-lived data, make a physical copy (e.g., serialize).

 ### Anti-patterns (do not do this)
 ```go